How Can AI Augment Access to Justice? Public Defenders' Perspectives on AI Adoption: Discussion

 To make open-source LLMs practically adaptable in public defense, two elements are essential: \textbf{in-house technical expertise} within public defender offices and \textbf{domain-specific LLM research} that fine-tunes models for the segmented tasks we discuss in Section~\ref{subsec:discussions-future}.
 For the first, states should consolidate resources to provide organizational support for public defenders.
-Public defenders are known to thrive in teams, having access to institutional support for training, investigation, and social work~\cite{anderson2012much, shem2022make}.
 AI adoption will add new demands around data practices and the accumulation of institutional knowledge at scale.
-For the second, Perron et al.~\cite{perron2025moving} shows that local LLMs achieves near-human accuracy in classifying and extracting substance problems in child welfare investigations However, much work remains to bring such advances into public defense.
+For the second, Perron et al.~\cite{perron2025moving} show that local LLMs achieve near-human accuracy in classifying and extracting substance problems in child welfare investigations.
+However, much work remains to bring such advances into public defense.
 High-quality datasets are needed, spanning legal texts, client communications, and long-form video data such as body-worn camera footage.
-Robust evaluation benchmarks are also essential, not only to measure text-level accuracy~\cite{magesh2025hallucination} but also to assess confidentiality, bias, and utility across various forms of data and contexts.
-We highlight the importance of participatory design to leverage public defenders' expertise and needs~\cite{shao2025future, momose2025human}.
-For example, research shows how adaptive vision–language systems in healthcare can dynamically integrate clinician feedback through reinforcement learning~\cite{cao2025adaptive}.
-Together, these efforts would allow open-source models to be tailored to the realities of public defense, delivering tools that are both reliable and accessible.
+Robust evaluation benchmarks are also critical, not only to measure text-level accuracy~\cite{magesh2025hallucination} but also to assess confidentiality, bias, and utility across various forms of data and contexts.